The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Results

 In order to match the amplitude of EDGES detection \citet{Bowman2018a}, a large value of $f_{\rm R} = 100$ is required.
 If we consider only BHs that are accreting with $f_{\rm edd} \geq 0.01$ (dashed line), the absorption feature at $\nu \sim 63 - 74$ MHz is mildly shallower ($\delta T_{\rm b} \sim -500 $ mK) while the remaining evolution is almost identical.
 Restricting the contribution to systems with $f_{\rm edd} \geq 0.1$ (dash-dotted line) leads to an absorption signal which is much weaker and potentially turning into an emission signal at $z + 1 \sim 14$ ($\nu \sim 101$).

 From now on, we will take the dashed curve as the reference 21cm signal evolution when an additional radio background is considered, as this appears to be the model that best fits the amplitude (although not the timing) of the EDGES detection (see the red bar in Fig. \ref{fig:SignalRun5_radio100}).
 It is evident that, even considering this additional radio background we are not able to reproduce the EDGES results with our reference model.
 This point will be further discussed in Section \ref{sec:XAGNs} and \ref{sec:EDGES}.
-This choice of $f_{\rm R}$ is consistent with current observational constraints from \citet{theheracollaboration2021hera}: $f_{\rm R} \leq 380$ and $\log_{10}(T_{\rm {rad}}/T_{\rm K}) < 1.7$ at $z + 1 = 8.9$ (95\% confidence).
+This choice of $f_{\rm R}$ leads to a radio background temperature consistent with the current observational constraint from \citet{theheracollaboration2021hera}: $\log_{10}(T_{\rm {rad}}/T_{\rm K}) < 1.7$ at $z + 1 = 8.9$ (95\% confidence).